bluenote-1577/skani-lib-example/README.md

 skani is also available on crates.io here: https://crates.io/crates/skani.
 Due to requests for using skani through a rust API, I have included in this repository an example of how to use skani as a library.

-If there I receive enough feature requests, I'll add a docs.rs for skani (and clean up the API more).
+Depending on the interest, I may clean up the API and keep the https://docs.rs/skani/0.1.0/skani/ docs more updated..
 For now, just see the example and check out [pyskani](https://github.com/althonos/pyskani/tree/main/pyskani) for hints on how to wrap skani's internals.

 ## Usage